09ejacob/Robot-World-simulation-and-digital-twin/README.md

     - Pressing the `Refresh Camera List` fetches the cameras that are loaded into the scene.
 After doing so, and the cameras are successfully fetched, buttons for capturing the individual cameras should show up under.
         - Pressing the `Capture from` buttons for the individual cameras will make the corresponding camera capture a picture.
     - Pressing the `Capture from All Cameras` button will make all the cameras capture a picture.
-    - Pressing `Capture pointclouds` button will take pointclouds from from both box cameras.
+    - Pressing the `Capture pointclouds` button will take pointclouds from from both box cameras.

 ### Running in Headless Mode